wynnej1983/geotaxi/README.md

 geotaxi
 =======

-hybrid app using geolocation to locate taxis and passengers
+hybrid app using geolocation to locate taxis and passengers.